PaulMEdwards/AutomationTest/README.md

 7. Might need to build again to see the tests within the Test Explorer.
 8. Optionally, right-click the SpecFlowTestProject parent entry in the Test Explorer tree and select "Expand All".
 8. Click Run All
-9. Optionally, comment out or remove the "@Ignore" tag on the 2 "Bug" tests within the Dynamic section, then save the feature file and run each of those tests manually.
+9. View the Test Run Report file from the Tests Output pane.
-10. View the Test Run Report file from the Tests Output pane.
+10. Optionally, comment out or remove the "@Ignore" tag on the 2 "Bug" tests within the Dynamic section, then save the feature file and run each of those tests manually, viewing the Test Run Report file after each failure.